proxytranslation/user-docs/dashboard2/settings/jptt.md

 ##### JSON

-For JSON elements, the specific `json` selector is also available.
+For nested JSON elements, the specific `json` selector is also available.
+Use this mode to mark nested code parts that only contain JSON, as opposed to complete JavaScript code.

 #### Skip